ShuqinL/NodeJS-project/README.md

 ## Usage.

+Stap 1: enter the tool name.
-To use this tool simply input the tool name and then enter your email address when you are resquested.
+Stap 2: enter your email address when you are resquested.

 ```
 $ nodejs_cli